UNINETTSigma2/documentation/apps/ncview.md

 TODO: insert table

-To load the default Ncview module, run
+To load the default Ncview module, run in the terminal

     module load ncview